chavesbie/stats-preview-card-component/README.md

 # stats-preview-card-component
-My firat code in html and css
+My first code in html and css